 You’ve tried the confidences with friends but there is only so much you’re comfortable discussing with them.
 You might have already gone down the pop psychology road only to discover that, in spite of all their good intentions, self-help can’t deliver on its promises and cognitive therapy has the shelf life of an opened can of pop.
 You may have taken a shot at medicating yourself with over the counter, prescription or, heck, not so legal substances; you know there’s nothing more than chemistry here and that, for all its worth, chemistry gives you as much meaning as a dictionary gives you literature.

 What ultimately got you to your present are feelings and relationships, thoughts and events, words and memories—faint or strong, good or bad, vivid or forgotten, no matter.
 While you may not be the sole author of all that’s led you here, you know it best and you’re the one most qualified to begin sorting it out.
-And let’s face it, it’s by sorting out what got you here in the first place that you might begin to move toward.
+And let’s face it, it’s by sorting out what got you here in the first place that you might begin to move forward.

 So, welcome to psychoanalysis.